What did the painting on Easter eggs mean? My favorite recipes. Natural dyes for eggs

 10. How much soul is invested!

-11. And here is another simple pattern that will serve as a great decoration for your eggs.
+11. Here is another simple pattern that will serve as an excellent decoration for your eggs.

-13. Even a child can cope with such simple patterns.
+13. Even a child can handle such simple patterns.

 14. It's hard to believe that this is not drawn, but scratched.

-15. I can already see how beautiful such scratches will look in a basket.
+15. I can already see how beautiful these scratches will look in a basket.

-If you want to keep your creation as a keepsake, then do not boil the eggs, and after the work is completed, make small holes in them.
-Using a syringe, let air into one hole.
-Thus, the protein and yolk will flow through the second.
+If you want to leave your creation as a souvenir, then do not boil the eggs, and after the work is finished, make small holes in them.
+Using a syringe, inject air into one hole.
+Thus, the white and yolk will flow out through the second.

 What else to read